Judith Durham: Personal life

 On 21 November 1969, Durham married her musical director, British pianist Ron Edgeworth, at Scots' Church, Melbourne.
 Edgeworth had been with a group, the Trebletones, on the same tour.

 Durham and her husband were vegetarian; she became a vegan after 2015.
 She also abstained from alcohol and caffeine.

 They felt satisfied with each other and did not pursue having children.
 However, in a TV Interview of March 2010, she stated: "But, if children had come along, we always said we would have had them."
-They lived in the UK and Switzerland until the mid-1980s when they bought property in Maleny near Nambour, Queensland.
+They lived in the UK and Switzerland until the mid-1980s, when they bought property in Maleny near Nambour, Queensland.
 In 1990, Durham, Edgeworth and their tour manager, Peter Summers, were involved in a car accident on the Calder Freeway.
 The driver of the other car died at the scene and Durham sustained a fractured wrist and leg.
 The response from her fans led to Durham deciding to get back with the other members of the Seekers for a silver jubilee show in 1993.
 During this reunion, Edgeworth was diagnosed with motor neurone disease, also known as ALS.
-While the diagnosis was hard for both of them, and caused him to become disabled, they tried to keep a positive outlook.
-In March, 2010, Judith remarked: "Once he realized that death was inevitable for him, his attitude was very positive.
+While the diagnosis was hard for both of them, and caused him to become disabled, they both tried to keep a positive outlook.
+In March 2010, Judith remarked: "Once he realized that death was inevitable for him, his attitude was very positive.
 (In) that he was looking towards after this life, focusing very strongly on that, as a positive thing.
 And, that helped me enormously, as I was already going through grief from the time of his diagnosis to a large extent."
 He died from the disease on 10 December 1994 with Durham by his side.